Brevo Pricing: The Full Picture (Plans & Fees) 2026

 Each prepaid credit equals one email sent to one contact, and packs range from 5,000 to 1 million credits.
 These credits never expire, can be used at any time, and apply to both marketing and transactional messages.
 Volume discounts start kicking in at higher tiers, significantly reducing per-email costs for bulk buyers.

-Credits are always used after your monthly plan quota—acting as overflow when you exceed your limit.
+Credits are always used after your monthly subscription plan quota—acting as overflow when you exceed your limit.
 This setup works best for agencies, seasonal businesses, or marketers needing flexible, non-expiring sends without committing to larger monthly email volume requirements.

 Brevo SMS Pricing & Costs